10up/restricted-site-access/readme.txt

 = 6.1.0 =
 * Important: version 6.1 improves testing visitors for allowed IP addresses ("Unrestricted IP addresses").
 We recommend testing IP based restrictions after updating.

+= 5.1 =
+Drops support for versions of WordPress prior to 3.5.

+= 4.0 =
+This update improves performance, refines the user interface, and adds support for showing restricted visitors a specific page.
+Please be advised that this udpate is specifically designed for WordPress 3.2+, and like WordPress 3.2, <strong>no longer supports PHP < 5.2.4</strong>.